modsim/KriKit/README.md

 The Kriging toolKit (KriKit) is developed at the Institute of Bio- and Geosciences 1 (IBG-1) of Forschungszentrum Jülich (FZJ) under supervision of Lars Freier and Dr. Eric von Lieres.

-KriKit allows the user to apply Kriging on all kind of problems.
-Kriging is an interpolation method commonly applied in empirical modeling for approximating functional relationships between impact factors and system response.
-The interpolation is based on a statistical analysis of given data and can optionally include a priori defined trend functions.

-KriKit is implemented in Matlab(2015b) and can be used either via command line or via a user friendly GUI.
+KriKit features are based on Kriging (also called Gaussian Process Regression) and applicable for data analysis and experimental design.
+Kriging is an approximation technique where the functional relationships between input and output variables are estimated based on a covariance model.
+It provides not only predictions at arbitrary points but also an automatically generated estimation of the model prediction error which can be used for further statistical studies, such as optimization.
+KriKit also contains several tool for data visualization, for instance 3D-plots and movies.

+KriKit was implemented and tested using Matlab(2015b).
 KriKit is freely distributed (under the terms of the GPLv3) as a contribution to the scientific community.
 If you find it useful for your own work, we would appreciate acknowledgements of the KriKit software.

 ## Features
-* User friendly GUI
-* Efficient algorithm for solving covariogram parameter estimation supporting Mathwork's *Optimization Toolbox*, *Global Optimization Toolbox*, and *Parallel Computing Toolbox*
+- Simple way of creating and managing of one or several Kriging models
-* Efficient vectorized Kriging prediction
+- Kriging prediction can be visualized as
-* A varity of visualization tools for a better analysis of Kriging predictions
-* Statistical analysis on basis of Kriging predictions
+	- 2D/3D Interpolation plot
+	- Screening plots
+	- Movies
+	- ...
+- Optimization based on expected improvement
+- Visualization features can be used via a graphical user interface.

 ## Get KriKit
+Link to release version is coming soon.

 ## Documentation
-Current documentation for the KriKit-GUI can be found in (gitHub-link)
+Documentation is in progress.